amirphiladam2/CoffeeShop/README.md

 - **Netlify**: Connect your GitHub repo and deploy
 - **Railway**: Deploy from GitHub
 - **Any Node.js hosting**: Build with `npm run build` and serve the `dist` folder

+**Before deploying**, make sure to:
+- ✅ Configure SMTP in Supabase (see `SUPABASE_SMTP_SETUP.md`)
+- ✅ Set environment variables in your hosting platform
+- ✅ Update Supabase redirect URLs to your production domain
+- ✅ Run all database migrations